lladdy/chance-sc2/README.md

 # Chance

-A Starcraft 2 bot that plays Random and selects its strategy by random.
+A Starcraft 2 AI that plays Random and selects its strategy by random.

 [View on AI Arena](https://aiarena.net/bots/117/)